gristlabs/jupyterlite-widget/README.md

 ## Files

-- `extension/` contains the JupyterLab extensions that connects the Grist and JupyterLab APIs.
+- `extension/` contains the JupyterLab extension that connects the Grist and JupyterLab APIs.
 See the README there.
 - `grist/` contains most of the Python code that runs inside the JupyterLite Pyodide and that users can call.
 - `package.sh` packages the files under `grist` and puts them in `files/package.tar.gz`.
 JupyterLite picks up the contents of `files` when building, so the package can be downloaded from http://localhost:8000/files/package.tar.gz. `package.sh` is run by both `dev.sh` and the GitHub Action.
 - `extension/src/initKernelPy.ts` contains the 'bootstrapping' Python code that the extension runs in the kernel on startup.
 It downloads the package, extracts it, and imports it.